An Easier Way to Find Your Way

 What if it didn’t have to be that hard?

-Now, don’t get me wrong – I don’t expect to be carried around on a stretcher, nor would I want to be.
-But I do think it’s possible to enjoy the journey a little more.
+Contrary to what we’ve been conditioned to believe, success doesn’t have to involve suffering or sacrifice.
+It is not only possible, but also advantageous to enjoy the journey along the way.
 And if we didn’t insist on having to blaze the trail in front of us, we might find that off in the distance a lovely path is being revealed – if only we would stop long enough to pay attention.

 When I take on new clients, they are often in the same state I have often found myself in.
 They have worked hard to get somewhere, but they know in their hearts there is something greater available to them.
 Perhaps they haven’t been getting the results they wanted, have been experiencing a great deal of stress or even burnout, or are just ready for a change.
 During times like these often the best thing we can do is not to speed up, but to slow down – way down.